 Making use of an efficient NDR system that automatically reaches out to customers after a failed delivery attempt allows you to track the different causes for RTOs and actively bring down those numbers.
 You can reduce fake deliveries through careful monitoring, and ensure the second delivery attempt goes smoothly by collecting the right information from customers.

 Returns, i.e., customer-initiated returns, are another element that add to your overall logistics costs.
 Customers may return damaged or incorrect items, and inefficient tracking and reverse logistics mechanisms can lead to returned items getting lost in the journey back to its origin warehouse.
-Reverse logistics requires as much focus and attention-to-detail as forward logistics.
+Reverse logistics requires as much focus and attention to detail as forwarding logistics.

 Costs can be reduced on a wider scale by creating a clear list of goals for your business to reach, i.e., KPIs (key performance indicators).
 A system needs to be maintained that effectively monitors and measures different KPIs, like SLA breaches, RTO percentage, causes and the number of fake delivery attempts, stuck shipments, and delayed shipments, among many others.
 Monitoring these allows you to understand how to fix those problems and build them into your relationship with your logistics partners.